 In such a situation, your car insurance gets the primary insurance coverage from your insurance.
 And because your friend will have car insurance, the insurance will cover your friend’s secondary coverage.
 In other words, if your friend will cause an accident with your car, you are the one who will file a claim, face the wrath of increased rates, and pay your deductible.

 These consequences may not seem fair to you – especially knowing you didn’t cause an accident.
 Therefore, this is a matter you should take seriously.
-Before you allow a friend or relative to jump into your car, make it clear whether, in case of an accident, they can help you pay deductibles.
+Before you allow a friend or relative to jump into your car, make it clear whether they can help you pay deductibles in case of an accident.

 What Happens When A Friend Without His Insurance Causes An Accident?